decodeanalyst/sovryn-website/content/posts/blog-post-10/the-sovryn-community-summary.md

 <br /><br />
 Upon claiming SOV, your RSK address will be whitelisted to use the Sovryn dapp.
 You will be able to trade, lend and top-up your rBTC.
 <br /><br />
 Ensure you have rBTC in your RSK wallet address and get ready to claim your SOV.
-You can check the instructions on our Wiki: <a href="https://wiki.sovryn.app/en/getting-started/wallet-setup#how-do-you-get-rbtc-on-your-rsk-mainnet-wallet" className="btn-link">https://wiki.sovryn.app/en/getting-started/wallet-setup#how-do-you-get-rbtc-on-your-rsk-mainnet-wallet<a>
+You can check the instructions on our Wiki: [https://wiki.sovryn.app/en/getting-started/wallet-setup#how-do-you-get-rbtc-on-your-rsk-mainnet-wallet]
 *Origin SOVs will be non-transferable until March 26th
 <br /><br />
 **Development**